 The best bet is to avoid allowing harsh chemicals to come in direct contact with our skin.
 Although it is impossible to completely avoid them, by taking small steps to avoid them the best we can we can increase our level of health.

-7 Chemicals To Avoid in Common Hair Products
+7 Ingredients To Avoid in Hair Products

 Phthalates are a group of chemicals that help make plastic more flexible and durable.
 They are also called plasticizer.

-They are commonly found in a variety of plastics including vinyl flooring, window blinds, shower curtains, inflatable toys, and personal care products.
+This ingredient to avoid is commonly found in a variety of plastics including vinyl flooring, window blinds, shower curtains, inflatable toys, and personal care products.